pabennett/chiptools/docs/max_hold.rst

 Introduction
 ------------

-The **Max Hold** example implements a basic component in VHDL to output the maximum value of an input sequence until it is reset.
+The **Max Hold** example implements a basic component to output the maximum value of an input sequence until it is reset.
 For example, if such a component were to be fed an oscillating input with steadily increasing amplitude we would expect the following result:

 .. image:: max_hold_demo.png